Search

 For the rice cake and others:

-1 pound cylinder rice cake
+1 pound Korean cylinder rice cakes (tteok)

-3 cups water, warm water
+3 cups warm water (for soaking)

-½ pound fish cake
+½ pound fish cakes, sliced

 2 boiled eggs